If you recently got a Betta fish you may be wondering:

 - look for other physical symptoms.

-7 Easy Things You Can Do To Increase The Lifespan Of Your Betta Fish
+7 Easy Things You Can Do To Increase Betta Fish Lifespan

 The lifespan of a Betta fish can be greatly be increased by doing a few simple things, they are as follows;